The CLT in high dimensions: quantitative bounds via martingale embedding: Introduction

 \subsection{Notation}

 We work in $\RR^d$ equipped with the Euclidean norm, which we denote by $\norm{\cdot}$.
-For a positive definite symmetric matrix $A$ we denote by $\sqrt{A}$ the unique positive definite matrix $B$, for which the relation $B^2 = A$ holds.
+For a positive semi-definite symmetric matrix $A$ we denote by $\sqrt{A}$ the unique positive semi-definite matrix $B$, for which the relation $B^2 = A$ holds.
 For symmetric matrices $A$ and $B$ we use $A \preceq B$ to signify that $B - A$ is a positive semi-definite matrix.
 By $A^\dagger$ we denote the pseudo inverse of $A$.
-Put succinctly, this means that in $A^\dagger$ every non-zero eigenvalue of $A$ is inverted.\\ If $B_t$ is the standard Brownian motion in $\RR^d$ then for any process $F_t$ we denote by $\int\limits_0^tF_sdB_s,$ the It\^o stochastic integral.
+Put succinctly, this means that in $A^\dagger$ every non-zero eigenvalue of $A$ is inverted.
+For a random matrix $A$, we will write $\EE\left[A\right]^\dagger$, for the pseudo inverse of its expectation.\\ If $B_t$ is the standard Brownian motion in $\RR^d$ then for any adapted process $F_t$ we denote by $\int\limits_0^tF_sdB_s,$ the It\^o stochastic integral.
 We refer by It\^o's isometry to the fact

-when $F_t$ is adapted to the natural filtration of $B_t$.
-To avoid confusion, when integrating with respect to a measure $\mu$ on $\mathbb{R}^d$, we will use the notation $\int \dots \mu(dx)$.
+when $F_t$ is adapted to the natural filtration of $B_t$.\\ $\mu$ will always stand for a probability measure.
+To avoid confusion, when integrating with respect to $\mu$, on $\mathbb{R}^d$, we will use the notation $\int \dots \mu(dx)$.
 For a measure-valued stochastic process $\mu_t$, the expression $d\mu_t$ refers to the stochastic derivative of the process.
-A measure $\mu$ on $\RR^d$ is said to be log-concave if it is supported on some subspace of $\RR^d$ and, relative to the Lebesgue measure of that subspace, it has a density $\rho$ for which
+A measure $\mu$ on $\RR^d$ is said to be log-concave if it is supported on some subspace of $\RR^d$ and, relative to the Lebesgue measure of that subspace, it has a density $\rho$, twice differentiable almost everywhere, for which

-where $\nabla^2$ denotes the Hessian matrix.
+where $\nabla^2$ denotes the Hessian matrix, in the Alexandrov sense.
 If in addition there exists an $\sigma > 0$ such that

 we say that $\mu$ is $\sigma$-uniformly log-concave.
 The measure $\mu$ is called \emph{isotropic} if it is centered and its covariance matrix is the identity, i.e.,

 Finally, as a convention, we use the letters $C,C',c,c'$ to represent positive universal constants whose values may change between different appearances.